 Often, those with constipation after surgery need multiple medications and additional IV fluids to correct the problem.
 Constipated patients typically have a lot of belly pain.
 They are also at a higher risk of surgical site contamination from stool.
 To help prevent these issues, we recommend a bowel evacuation program, or a “clean out” before surgery.

 - 3 days before surgery, give one mini enema, such as Enemeez or Docusol Mini-Enema (5ml/283mg Docusate Sodium) in the morning, if you/your child will be near home.
+As an alternative to Enemeez, you can use Pedia-Lax.
 It is important to give the mini-enema so that the fluid reaches the bowel wall and is not in the stool.